fluttered-book/fluttered-book.github.io/content/docs/learning-dart/collections.md

 ## Lists

-A `List` in Dart is similar to lists or arrays of other languages.
+A `List` in Dart, is similar to lists or arrays of other languages.
 It is simply an ordered group of objects.

 ```dart